It’s hot on the Camino

 These show a variety of food products that are suitable for celíacos (celiacs), because they are sin gluten (literally, without gluten).

-Most supermarkets these days have a good selection of products sin gluten and sin lactosa.
+Most supermarkets have a good selection of products sin gluten and sin lactosa, as well as plant-based alternatives.
 Smaller towns and villages might not have so many options, so it’s a good idea to buy a few extra things when you get the chance.

 Eating out when you have food allergies

-Eating outside is also possible, as long as you take some precautions such as informing the waiter/waitress about your alergia or intolerancia.
+Eating outside is also possible, as long as you take some precautions.

 tengo alergia a